GamesCreed

 After a very long thirteen years, we had to wait for Alan Wake 2, and ironically, the exact number of years after the events of the predecessor is set.
 That’s a hefty time to wait for such a game.
 Furthermore, with the predecessor amassing mostly favourable reviews and years of requests from fans, you’d think we’d have the sequel arrive sooner.
 Thankfully, there’s no longer a need to wait, and Remedy Entertainment has finally granted our wishes.
 Therefore, exciting times lie ahead.

 Another thing to look forward to, and it’s a good thing that Alan Wake 2 has arrived at such a relevant time, as Halloween is right around the corner.
-And what better way to kick start the scary period than to play as the troubled author once again in one of the most anticipated games in 2023?
+And what better way to kick-start the scary period than to play as the troubled author once again in one of the most anticipated games in 2023?

 Alan Wake 2, Review, Screenshot, GamesCreed

-Alan Wake 2 also stars special FBI agent, Saga Anderson who takes on a new case involving horrific ritualistic murders.
+Alan Wake 2 also stars special FBI agent Saga Anderson, who takes on a new case involving horrific ritualistic murders.

 Saga soon realises her connection with Alan as she finds out that she’s been forced into a supernatural horror story written by Alan.
-But there are far much more intriguing mysteries, mind-benders, plot twists, and more beyond our understanding as you progress, which is some of what makes Alan Wake 2’s story so unique.
+But there are far more intriguing mysteries, mind-benders, plot twists, and more beyond our understanding as you progress, which is some of what makes Alan Wake 2’s story so unique.

 Furthermore, Alan Wake 2’s environmental audio design is one of the best, if not the best, in a video game.
 Seriously, play with your headset on, and let’s say, for example, you’re in unsettling situations; you’ll be hearing the likes of winds, voices, screams from afar, rattling, whistling, snarling, groans, and elevating music to have you feeling uneasy and constantly fearing what surprises await you.
 Overall, it delivers the sensations you’ve never had, even in your worst nightmares.